syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates an instance of WordDocument class (Empty Word Document) WordDocument document = new WordDocument();
+//Adds a new section into the Word Document
+IWSection section = document.AddSection();
+//Adds a new paragraph into Word document and appends text into paragraph IWParagraph paragraph = section.AddParagraph();
+paragraph.AppendText("Northwind Database");
+paragraph.ParagraphFormat.HorizontalAlignment = Syncfusion.DocIO.DLS.HorizontalAlignment.Center;
+//Adds a paragraph into section paragraph = section.AddParagraph();
+//Adds a new bookmark start into paragraph with name "Northwind" paragraph.AppendBookmarkStart("Northwind");
+//Adds a text between the bookmark start and end into paragraph paragraph.AppendText("The Northwind sample database (Northwind.mdb) is included with all versions of Access.
+It provides data you can experiment with and database objects that demonstrate features you might want to implement in your own databases.");
+//Adds a new bookmark end into paragraph with name " Northwind " paragraph.AppendBookmarkEnd("Northwind");
+//Adds a text after the bookmark end paragraph.AppendText(" Using Northwind, you can become familiar with how a relational database is structured and how the database objects work together to help you enter, store, manipulate, and print your data.");
+//Saves the Word document to MemoryStream
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the document
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates an instance of WordDocument class (Empty Word Document) WordDocument document = new WordDocument();